bioinfogenome/GSP/README.md

 note: If cmake is not installed, please go to https://cmake.org/.

 # bin
-The bin folder contains the executable files of GSP and the dependencies, all of them has tested in Ubuntu 14.04 (64-bit).
+The project folder contains a excutable GSP file and the bin folder contains the executable files of the dependencies, all of them has tested in Ubuntu 14.04 (64-bit).

 # Usage
 Before using GSP, please generate a blast result (tab format).
 For example, using query sequences blast polyploid genome.